Encode-Group16-AI-bootcamp-Q3-2024/finalProject-Group16/README.md

    ```yarn install
    ```

-3. Create a `.env.local` file in the root directory and add your OpenAI API key:
+3.Create a `.env.local` file in the root directory and add your OpenAI API key:

    ```OPENAI_API_KEY=your_api_key_here
    ```